oroinc/crm/README.md

 There are some examples in laboro/bap-standard/tree/master/src/Acme/Bundle/DemoFlexibleEntityBundle :
 - Manufacturer : a simple entity
 - Customer : a flexible entity (no translatable attributes)
-- Product : a flexible entity (with translatable attributes)
+- Product : a flexible entity (with translatable and scopable attributes)

 Install and run unit tests
 ==========================